ibm-cloud-docs/cloud-databases/terra-tutorial.md

    {: pre}
    {: codeblock}

    The `us-east` region is provided as an example, not a requirement.
-Use the region that works best for your instance deployment.{: .note}
+Use the region that works best for your instance deployment.

 1. In the same project directory, create a provider configuration file that is named `provider.tf`.
 Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `terraform.tfvars` file.
 The plug-in uses this key to access {{site.data.keyword.cloud}} and to work with your {{site.data.keyword.cloud}} service.
 To access a variable value from the `terraform.tfvars` file, you must first declare the variable in the `provider.tf` file and then reference the variable by using the `var.<variable_name>` syntax.